Celebrate Pride in the Netherlands this summer

 There is lots to see and do during Pride in Amsterdam

 This large, colourful boat parade attracts more than 300,000 visitors every year.
-Many people from abroad also come to watch.
-Make sure you are on time or there will not be room.
-Everyone stands back to back on the bridges or along the canals.
-There are 80 boats sailing along that you can admire.
-And everyone dances, celebrates, sings and waves to each other.
-Not only on the boats, but also on the shore.
+Many people from abroad come to watch it too.
+Make sure you arrive early, otherwise there will not be any space left.
+Everyone stands shoulder to shoulder on the bridges or along the canals.
+There are 80 boats taking part for you to admire.
+And everyone dances, parties, sings and waves to one another.
+Not just on the boats, but on the banks too.

 Many cities in the Netherlands celebrate Pride